xanderstevenson/diy-devops-dashboard/README.md

 <br>

-4. To stop the container, type Ctrl + C one or twice in the virtual directory in which you ran the docker commands.
+4. To stop the app, type Ctrl + C one or twice in the virtual directory in which you ran the docker commands.

 <br>